digi-ron/AU-Falcon-SPUD-Project/Electrical/ACControls/AC-S1.md

 1. gently pull the dash panel away, and start unplugging the following, noting where everything goes for later:

-    - cable for ECON, DEMIST and other accessory buttons (where fitted)
+    - cable for ECON, DEMIST and other [Accessory Buttons](../CentreConsoleButtons/CentreConsoleButtons.md) (where fitted)
     - control cable for Fan Speed Controls (6 pin large flat connector)
     - control cable for Button Controls (AC/Flow) (8 pin Multilock-style connector)
     - connecting rod for heater box controls